+The training and/or continuing educational program attended by each director is reported on a separate disclosure.
 The number of Board meetings and attendance details are reported annually to the Commission in a separate disclosure.
 Details of remuneration are indicated in the Definitive Information Statement that is likewise disclosed annually or as needed.